Skip to main content

 Rollback Strategy

 If a published version causes failures: 1.
 Disable all triggers for the workflow.
 2. Wait for in-flight executions to complete.
 3. Load a previous version's graph definition, save as a new draft, and publish.
-4. Validate with an attended runner.
+4. Validate with a test run.
 5. Re-enable triggers.

 Runners